 Modest Community Service Association, Inc. is headquartered in Staten Island, New York.
-In 2004 it was approved by the New York State Office of Mental Retardation and Developmental Disabilities (‘OMRDD”) to provide appropriate support and services to the individuals with developmental disabilities of all ages and their families.
+It was approved in 2004 by the New York State Office of Mental Retardation and Developmental Disabilities (‘OMRDD”) to provide appropriate support and services to individuals with developmental disabilities of all ages and their families.
 Effective July 13, 2010, OMRDD officially became the New York State Office for People With Developmental Disabilities (OPWDD).

 2005 – MODEST started providing services by opening its first two Individual Support Service residences (ISS), for individuals who preferred this kind of living arrangements.
-These residences provide individualized support and services often on a less-than-round-the-clock basis.
+These residences provide individualized support and services on a less-than-round-the-clock basis.

 2009 – MODEST opened its first 24-hours supervised Individualized Residential Alternative (IRA) and its first less-than-24-hours Supportive Individualized Residential Alternative (IRA).
 In the summer of the same year, MODEST opened its first Options for People Through Services (OPTS) Blended Day Program.
 This program provides Day Habilitation and Pre-vocational services.
 These blended services enhance individuals’ opportunities for meaningful employment.

-2010 – MODEST opened its first two (“PORTAL”) residences.
+2010 – MODEST opened it’s first two (“PORTAL”) residences.
 These residences accommodate the needs of three individuals who require a narrow range of support and services to live independently.
 In the same year, the first Day Habilitation without Walls Program was opened.
 This kind of service enhances an individual’s community skill development which may also lead to future employment.